 S.P.O.T. is the Spartan Public Outreach Team, whose efforts began in 2008 (as the Spartan Prison Outreach Team) became a Registered Student Organization at MSU in 2012.
 The mission of S.P.O.T. is to serve the community through outreach initiatives that involve theatrical activity.
 The team enables the intellectual and emotional experiences afforded by the arts to transform attitudes, imagination and self-perception in its volunteers and participants.
 The team consists of a group of students interested in utilizing the visual and performing arts to assist in the creative process of various individuals in the surrounding community.
 The volunteers work alongside participants to teach various creative arts in a workshop-type setting, and build toward a performance showcase.
 The goal of the program is to serve as an educational and professional experience for its volunteers to apply their academic knowledge, artistic abilities and compassion to teach and inspire various participant or at-risk individuals.
 While the program operates out of the Department of Theatre, all MSU students with a passion for helping others through the arts are welcome to join.
 Recruitment for and orientation of interested new volunteers occurs at the beginning of each semester.

 The program was featured in 2010 as one of the Spartan Sagas.
-The University Undergraduate Research and Arts Forum (UURAF) presentation on the program in 2011, titled “Prison Theatre: A Comparison of Two Arts Outreach Styles on an Unlikely Stage” was the first place award winner for the Arts and Humanities category.
+In 2011, the University Undergraduate Research and Arts Forum (UURAF) presentation by MFA Candidate and S.P.O.T. member Beth A. Kolongowski, titled “Prison Theatre: A Comparison of Two Arts Outreach Styles on an Unlikely Stage,” was the first place award winner for the Arts and Humanities category.

 The MSU DOT faculty advisor for the program is Dionne O’Dell.
 Interested students can contact the current president of the organization at email@example.com.